debauchee/barrier-wiki/Command-Line.md

 `N` milliseconds
 - `switchDoubleTap` prevents switching unless the edge is double-tapped within `N` milliseconds
+- `switchNeedsShift` prevents switching unless the shift key is held
+- `switchNeedsControl` prevents switching unless the control key is held
+- `switchNeedsAlt` prevents switching unless the alt key is held
 - `screenSaverSync` will sync the screensavers if set to `true`.
 If set to false the clients will use their own screensaver settings and the server screensaver won't start as long as there is input to any screen